Elliott Bay Book Company: History

 Elliott Bay Book Company was established by Walter and Maggie Carr and first opened on June 29, 1973.
 The bookstore was located in a 1,600-square-foot room of the Globe Building at 310 First Avenue South in the Pioneer Square neighborhood.
 One of Carr's models for the store was Kepler's Books, which had high ceilings and classical music playing throughout.
-Carr hired laid-off Boeing workers to help build the store's bookshelves.
+Carr, who had no experience running a store, hired laid-off Boeing workers to help build the store's bookshelves.
 Throughout the years, the store expanded into a larger space within the Globe Building.

 In selecting books for the collection, Carr focused on breadth of inventory, wanting the bookstore to have a broad selection of subject matter, publishers, and authors.
 Elliott Bay held its first author event in 1978 and a basement café was added in 1979.
 Visitors appreciated the bookstore's "old-world charm," with creaking wood floors and exposed brick walls.
-The look and configuration of the space were closely tied with customer's perceptions of the store.In February 1999 it was announced that Carr would retire and local developer Ron Sher would purchase Elliott Bay Book Company.
+The look and configuration of the space were closely tied with customer's perceptions of the store.

+In February 1999 it was announced that Carr would retire and local developer Ron Sher would purchase Elliott Bay Book Company.
 He described the store as "a Seattle institution as much as the Pike Place Market and the Space Needle".
-Sher announced plans for reviving the business by adding more seating and selling used books along with new, as well as discussing the resurgence in the idea of bookstores as gathering places.
+Sher, who also owned Third Place Books, announced plans for reviving the business by adding more seating and selling used books along with new, as well as discussing the resurgence in the idea of bookstores as gathering places.
 The following year, Sher formed a partnership with Peter Aaron, who took over the management of day-to-day operations.
-In 2001 Aaron became the sole owner of the store.
+Aaron became the sole owner of the store in 2001.

 After the 2008 Great Recession, sales suffered and the bookstore's finances became precarious.
 Rumors that the store would downsize or move elicited nervousness from Pioneer Square business owners as Elliott Bay was considered the anchor business for the neighborhood.

-In 2010, the bookstore moved to the Capitol Hill neighborhood into a former truck repair shop building constructed around 1918.
+In 2010, the bookstore moved to the Capitol Hill neighborhood into a former Ford truck service building constructed around 1918.
 The renovation reused all the original cedar bookshelves, retaining recognizable elements of the old space.
 The store's relocation to Capitol Hill helped revitalize the neighborhood's Pike/Pine corridor.

 In 2022, general manager Tracy Taylor, Murf Hall, and Joey Burgess of Burgess Hall Group purchased Elliott Bay Book Company.